xl0418/Trait_pop_model_sim/README.md

 $ abcpp chmod +x ./build_pg_gelifes.sh
 $ abcpp ./build_pg_gelifes.sh
 ```
-Now, the compiling is done and you can submit the script to the cluster.
+Now, the compiling is done and you can submit the job to the cluster.

 The script loopjob_pro2_nv.bash can submit multiple jobs to the cluster.